Wellingtonroth/dev-amigo/content/blog/2-post.md

+---
+title: Not so Lifeeee
+author: Eu mesmoooo
+description: Some description hereeeeeeeee
+---

 # The Mystery of the Haunted House

 It was a dark and stormy night when I arrived at the old mansion on the hill.
 As a seasoned detective, I've seen my fair share of spooky places, but there was something about this house that gave me the chills.